Wayne Neighbor's Call Leads To Car Burglary Arrest

-A Wayne police officer seized a car burglar who’d just swiped a laptop, thanks to a citizen’s call, authorities said.
+Thanks to a citizen’s call, a Wayne police officer seized a car burglar who’d just swiped a laptop, authorities said.

 Officer Diego Ocampo was responding to a vehicle burglary call from Riverview Drive when he spotted Anthony Cole of Rahway on the lower end of Valley Road shortly after 11:30 p.m.
 Sunday, March 27, Detective Capt.
 Dan Daly said.